adieuadieu/serverless-chrome/serverless-chrome-pdf/README.md

 # thingamajigs / serverless-chrome-pdf experiment

 **Warning**: This is an experiment.
 This code is a mess.
 Doesn't actually work yet.
-Once it does, it might get refactored and split into it's own cleaned-up repository.
-Maybe.
+Once it does, it'll get refactored and split off into it's own cleaned-up repository.

 **The Goal:** Run headless Chrome in AWS Lambda and generate a PDF of a webpage (e.g. kinda like what you can do with [PhantomJS](http://phantomjs.org/) or [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf)) or [node-webkitgtk](https://github.com/kapouer/node-webkitgtk) or [electron-pdf](https://github.com/Janpot/electron-pdf) but with Chrome.)
 Yes; I'm aware that headless Chrome is still missing support for [`Page.printToPDF`](https://chromedevtools.github.io/debugger-protocol-viewer/tot/Page/#method-printToPDF).